Spanish Nursery Rhymes: The Best Songs on YouTube

-I remember this clearly: we’d just brought our new baby home.
+I remember this clearly: we’d just brought our first baby home, after a marathon birth.
 I rocked my roly-poly half-Peruvian son, back and forth.
-And I wanted to sing.
+I was so glad to finally have my baby in my arms, and my mother-instincts kicked in: I wanted to sing to him.

-The thing is, we’d decided to raise our kids in Spanish even though I’m not a native speaker.
-Everything rushing up was in English– poems, fingerplays, songs.
+The thing is, we’d decided to raise our kids in Spanish.
+I’m not a native speaker, and even though I could communicate, I didn’t know all the baby language.
+Everything rushing up was in English– poems, fingerplays, songs, Spanish lullabies.
 I quickly realized that mothering in Spanish required homework.

 This list focuses on songs you can find in English and Spanish.
 (If you are looking for traditional Hispanic nursery rhymes, I have those too!)
 I feel like these nursery rhymes are the best of both worlds: I get to pass on my childhood favorites, and we’re all staying in Spanish.
 Win-win.
 My kids know these in English as well, from Grandma’s house, and I sing them in English sometimes.
 I think they just assume it’s normal to sing songs in several different languages, depending on where you are.

 Have fun with these– learn as a family and enjoy!
 Please leave a comment if I missed any of your favorites.